PBS Frequently Asked Questions

 What is the Joint Safety Net?

-The Joint Safety Net allows your prescriptions dispensed at outpatient pharmacies at public hospitals to count towards your total spending for the PBS Safety Net.
+The Joint Safety Net allows your non-PBS prescriptions dispensed at outpatient pharmacies at public hospitals to count towards your total spending for the PBS Safety Net.

 Although these medicines are not dispensed through the PBS, they can still count towards your total spending for the PBS Safety Net.